reTHINK-project/specs/tests/interoperability/readme.md

 #### Interoperability Tests Setup with remote domains

 This is the simplest setup environment where no service has to be installed locally.
 Only standard Browsers are required.
-The usage of Chrome or Firefox *(which versions?)* are recommended.
+The usage of Chrome or Firefox are recommended.
 The *hysmart* testbed from Altice Labs using the [vertx](https://github.com/reTHINK-project/dev-msg-node-vertx) Messaging Node implementation and the *Tlabs* using the [Matrix based Messaging Node](https://github.com/reTHINK-project/dev-msg-node-matrix), are used in these guidelines but any reTHINK compliant testbed can be used.
 Just follow the [Quick Installation Guide for reTHINK Framework](https://github.com/reTHINK-project/specs/blob/master/deployment/readme.md) to deploy your own reTHINK domain or testbed.